The Debut Dagger Award

 Please note we can only accept payments via PayPal and via the website submission process, except in special circumstances.

 We will always do our best to assist with any difficulties experienced with either payment or submission.
 If these occur in the final hours of the competition, then providing we have evidence of attempted payment/submission before the deadline we will help the next working day and your entry will still be valid.

-1. Entrants should submit the opening of a proposed crime novel (up to an absolute maximum of 3,000 words) together with a synopsis (500 to 1,000 words) of its further development.
+1. Entrants should submit the opening of a proposed crime novel (up to an absolute maximum of 3,000 words) together with a synopsis (up to 1,500 words) outlining its further development.